-- Blue ice paleoclimate records have the potential for providing unlimited samples for atmospheric and ultra-trace component studies and can enable new types of measurements that have previously been impossible.
-Mt.
-Moulton, Taylor Glacier, and Allan Hill exemplify the discoveries from this realm so far. - Ice cores reaching ages between 800,000 years and 1.5M years (or beyond) are a high priority for IPICS.
+- An undisturbed climate record from the last interglacial period (the Eemian, ~130k to 110k years ago) is key to predicting the response of glaciers and ice sheets to future warming.
+The search for sites to extract Eemian ice in Greenland, both by coring and through horizontal sampling of blue ice ablation zones, should continue.
+In Antarctica, extracting a record from Eemian ice is especially important for helping constrain climate and glacial histories of the West Antarctic Ice Sheet during the last interglacial.
+The planned South Pole core will not reach Eemian ice, but other sites in Antarctica, including Hercules Dome, should be considered.
+Samples from Antarctica where the climate record may have been impacted by changes in the WAIS during the last interglacial period are important, since WAIS history for this time is poorly known. - Blue-ice paleoclimate records have potential for providing unlimited samples for atmospheric and ultra-trace component studies and can enable new types of measurements that have previously been impossible, and may also access ice older than 800,000 years.
+Blue-ice studies at Mt.
+Moulton, Taylor Glacier, and Allan Hill exemplify discoveries from this realm so far. - Ice cores reaching ages between 800,000 years and 1.5M years (or beyond) are a high priority.
 Ice this old would tell us about atmospheric composition and climate during times when conditions were very different than today.
-These data would provide new insight into the effects of greenhouse gases on climate, and the observed change in periodicity of glacial cycles during the Mid-Pleistocene.
-The search to identify sites suitable for extracting ancient ice ought to continue; and these activities should be coordinated with international partners.
-Such sites may be traditional deep ice core sites, or blue ice regions, though an undisturbed deep ice core is the primary IPICS goal.
+These data would provide new insight into the effects of greenhouse gases on climate, and the observed change in periodicity of glacial cycles during the mid-Pleistocene.
+The search to identify sites suitable for extracting ancient ice should continue; for extraction of deep cores, these activities should be coordinated with international partners.
+An undisturbed deep ice core is the primary IPICS goal.
+"Snapshots" of time periods beyond 800,000 years are potentially available from blue ice regions or areas of discontinuous deposition.
+Developing further understanding of these regions and sampling them should also be a priority in the search for very old ice.
+Currently U.S. scientists are working to retrieve and understand samples of ancient ice from blue ice regions that provide snapshots of climate as it existed more than a million years ago.

 2. Ice dynamics and glacial history: Rapid changes in speed of fast-flowing outlet glaciers and ice streams observed over the past decade create an urgency to understand the dynamics of outlet glaciers and ice sheets.
 Predicting responses of glaciers and ice sheets to future possible change requires models that incorporate realistic physics and dynamics.
 Measurements of present-day conditions are needed to develop and validate such models.
-These measurements are key to improving the understanding of the ice-bed interface (frozen-thawed, hard-soft bed conditions), ice-ocean interactions (sub-shelf melting-freezing) and ice-atmosphere interactions (surface mass balance).
+These measurements are key to improving the understanding of the ice-bed interface (frozen-thawed, hard-soft bed conditions, sliding, shear), ice-ocean interactions (subshelf and basal melting-freezing rates), temperatures and ice deformation properties through the ice, geothermal bedrock conditions and ice-atmosphere interactions (surface mass balance).
 Another approach to understanding future possible response of ice sheets is to examine their behavior in the past.
 Histories of ice dynamics (thinning and divide location) and climate (accumulation and temperature) can be inferred from ice core and borehole measurements.
-For example, the depth-age relationship from an ice core contains information about past accumulation and past thinning; a thin annual layer implies either low accumulation in the past or ice sheet thinning.
+For example, the depth-age relationship from an ice core contains information about past accumulation and past thinning; anomalously thin annual layers imply either a period of low accumulation in the past or ice sheet thinning.